GreenfieldTech/oidc-login/README.md

    specified in the `<oidc-login-provider>` element.
  * `scope` : The OAuth 2.0 scope to retrieve from the server.
    Default: `openid profile email`.
+ * `popup` : Boolean - whether to create a pop-up window to perform the authentication instead of exiting the application and redirecting the browser window.
+   Default: false
  * `redirect-uri` : The stand-alone page in the application that will read the OpenID access token from all providers.
    Default: `/login-callback.html`.